-Submit your essay before the 11 August 2019 deadline!
+Submit your essay before the extended 22 August 2019 deadline!

 - Dr Roneal Naidu award for writing on chemical contamination and its effect on food quality and human health won by Edith Spiers (aged 15), Salesian College, Sunbury, Victoria (pictured, top, with her mother and Professor Ravi Naidu after receiving her prize).
 Read Edith’s winning essay.